digitalbricklayer/techteapotcom/src/content/posts/budget-network-taps/index.md

 aliases: [/budget-network-taps/]
 ---

-{{< figure src="ntap1.jpg#floatright" alt="NTap Network Tap" >}}

 Sometimes you fall over a product and it blows you away.
 Network taps have until now been exotic hardware affordable only by large IT departments with the budget to match.

+{{< figure src="ntap1.jpg#floatright" alt="NTap Network Tap" >}}

-Not any more! [nmon](http://www.nmon.net/) have brought out a range of [low cost network taps and network traffic analysers](http://www.ntop.org/products/nbox-2/nbox/) with [NetFlow](https://en.wikipedia.org/wiki/Netflow) support.
+Not any more! nmon have brought out a range of [low cost network taps and network traffic analysers](http://www.ntop.org/products/nbox-2/nbox/) with [NetFlow](https://en.wikipedia.org/wiki/Netflow) support.
 Looks like network taps just got affordable to the masses.

 Why should you be interested?
-They're just enterprise doodads aren't they?
+They're just enterprise doodahs aren't they?

 Traditionally they have been enterprise tools...but that's mainly because of price, not because large enterprises are the only ones with a requirement for them.